fullcalendar/fullcalendar/README.txt

 This version is included in joomla gcalendar component to display google calendar events. see http://code.google.com/p/joomla-gcalendar/ and maintained by tanguy.pruvot@gmail.com

-This fork adds the option of pulling different colors in agenda view for each event.
+This fork also adds :
+	- different colors for each event.
+	- resizable for each event
+	- IE9 public beta compatibility (in work)

 Development and testing
 -----------------------